Drag show: Drag brunch

 A drag brunch is a type of drag show in which drag kings and drag queens perform for an audience while the audience is served typical brunch foods and drinks.
 The events feature dance, song and comedy performances.

 Although typically held at LGBTQ bars and nightclubs, restaurants have also become a popular site for drag brunches.
 The practice is especially popular in urban centers with large gay populations, such as cities like New York City, Miami, Atlanta, Las Vegas, Quebec, and New Orleans.
 Drag historian and New York University professor, Joe E. Jeffreys, believes that the drag brunch's rise in popularity has been due to LGBTQ venues that arose between the 1950s and 1990s, such as Lucky Cheng's, Lips NYC, and Club 82.
 In an article titled "The Importance of Drag Brunch in NYC", Jefferys described how these venues have the ability to expose new audiences to drag performance. "[People] are able to sit at drag brunch and have a lovely spinach frittata and Bloody Mary while learning this lesson through observation.
 They start to understand that gender and drag aren't these scary things," said Jeffreys.
-“It’s fun and festive like brunch can be.”
+"It's fun and festive like brunch can be."

 Gospel-themed drag brunches have been staged across the United States.
 The drag venue Lips first started gospel drag brunches in Fort Lauderdale, Florida in 2007.
 Other places, such as San Antonio, Texas, have also seen a rise in gospel drag brunches.
 In addition to food, drinks, and the usual performances one would expect to see at a drag brunch, gospel drag brunches also feature performers in choir robes doing renditions of classic gospel songs.

 Popular culture

 Drag shows have become more popular with the documentary Paris is Burning, and shows like RuPaul's Drag Race.
-Films such as The Birdcage and Too Wong Fu, Thanks for Everything Julie Newmar have popularized drag culture too.
+Films such as The Birdcage and To Wong Fu, Thanks for Everything Julie Newmar have popularized drag culture too.
 These films along with RuPaul's Drag Race have a large heterosexual fanbase.
 Both the stage musical and film version of A Chorus Line reference drag shows, with the character of Paul relating his experiences as a performer with the touring company of the Jewel Box Revue.